Print Edition - 2017-05-09 | News

 - Alliance of Madhesi and Janajati forces considering protest to press government for statute amendment

-The Sanghiya Gathabandhan, which on Saturday decided oust its architect Upendra Yadav, has decided to hold “serious talks” with Prime Minister Kamal Dahal on Tuesday before devising the alliance’s next plan.
+May 9, 2017-The Sanghiya Gathabandhan, which on Saturday decided oust its architect Upendra Yadav, has decided to hold “serious talks” with Prime Minister Kamal Dahal on Tuesday before devising the alliance’s next plan.

 The Gathabandhan, a larger alliance of Madhesi and Janajati forces formed at the initiative of Sanghiya Samajbadi Forum-Nepal (SSF-N) Chairman Yadav, now is led by Mahantha Thakur of Rastriya Janata Party Nepal (RJPN), which was formed last month after the merger of six Madhes-based parties of the Samyukta Loktantrik Madhesi Morcha.